 As for the kiddos, this is just another walk in the park.
 Easily gliding, jumping, splashing around like they do it every day.
 From little kids to teenagers, everyone had a smile on their faces.
 A favorite memory of mine would be watching the older teens taking care of the young ones, mostly strangers.
 They often held out a helping hand and made room to keep the littles safe.

 Family friendly is the very essence of Kirkwood Adventure Park.
 The brand new pine canopy trail is like a zip line in the woods but in trail form.
 You’re safely walking several feet into the tree canopy while overlooking the lake and rolling hills of Clinton County.
+New in 2023 is Zebby’s Splash Pad, the perfect place for little adventurers under 48″ tall to enjoy water-fun in a safe play area.

-Mama’s Kitchen keeps bellies full as three daily 45-minute breaks pull everyone out of the water.
+Mama’s Kitchen keeps bellies full as two daily 45-minute breaks pull everyone out of the water.
 While lifeguards enjoy a rest, very affordable food options like pizza, pretzels with cheese, ice cream, veggie burgers, hot dogs and chicken tenders are available for purchase.

 The lake portion of the park closes for the season in September while the trails are transformed into a spooky haunted attraction, Twisted Trails.